zwave-js/node-zwave-js/docs/api/driver.md

 new (port: string, options?: ZWaveOptions) => Driver
 ```

 The first constructor argument is the address of the serial port.
 On Windows, this is similar to `"COM3"`.
 On Linux this has the form `/dev/ttyAMA0` (or similar).
+Alternatively, you can connect to a serial port that is hosted over TCP (for example with the `ser2net` utility).
+In this case, use `tcp://<hostname>:<portnumber>` as the connection string.
+If you're using `ser2net`, use these settings to host the port: `<portnumber>:raw:0:<path-to-serial>:115200 8DATABITS NONE 1STOPBIT`.

 For more control, the constructor accepts an optional options object as the second argument.
 See [`ZWaveOptions`](#ZWaveOptions) for a detailed desription.

 ## Driver methods